HkFromMY/oncehuman-chatbot/README.md

 # OnceHuman Chatbot

+## Background
+Once Human is a sandbox survival game.
+Unleashed after the opening of a mysterious inter-dimensional silver door, a substance called Stardust has polluted the world, twisting it into a horrific landscape.
+Following a new style, Once Human combines the rationality in science with the mysteries of the unknown.
+The open-world environment challenges you to survive under the pressure of extreme conditions, otherworldly creatures, and vicious humanity.
+Gathering resources, building homes, fighting against aberrant monsters, and more make it possible to survive in the wildness. [[Taken from here](https://once-human.fandom.com/wiki/Main_Page)]

+### Problem Statement
+Finding resources on the Internet is usually time-consuming and tedious as there are a lot of resources online.
+Therefore, to increase the efficiency of searching desired information, a chatbot implemented with Retrieval Augmented Generation (RAG) is proposed to answer any kind of users' queries so that they can find accurate information quickly.

 ## Key Highlights
 1. Scrapy is used to crawl the webpages in [Once Human Wiki](https://once-human.fandom.com/wiki/Main_Page) to ensure performant scraping of large number of web pages.
 2. `Airflow` is used to automate and orchestrate the daily extraction of data from Reddit so that the LLM can keep up to date with the game information and events.